Withdrawal and Refund Policy

-- If a student must withdraw their application after submitting their Study Abroad Certification Form to the Study Abroad Office, the student will be financially responsible for any payments that have been made on their behalf and any other non-recoverable costs (i.e., instructional costs, deposits, field trip payments, faculty support, overseas accommodations, tours, or other program-related charges).
+- If a student must withdraw their application after submitting their Study Abroad Certification Form to the Education Abroad Office, the student will be financially responsible for any payments that have been made on their behalf and any other non-recoverable costs (i.e., instructional costs, deposits, field trip payments, faculty support, overseas accommodations, tours, or other program-related charges).
 The student will be held liable for these and other charges including, but not limited to:

 - Cancelation penalties charged by host universities, affiliate providers, airlines, hotels, tour agencies, etc

 - Loss incurred through unfavorable currency exchange